Invertebrates

 Digger bees

-These bees build their nests underground and are often seen flying out of them.
-They are smaller than carpenter bees and they pose very little threat to humans with their sting.
+Digger bees create their nests underground and are often seen flying close to the ground near nesting sites.
+They are generally smaller than carpenter bees and pose very little threat to humans, as they rarely sting unless disturbed.